-The facts of the alleged offending that were not disputed were that our client had consumed too much alcohol over the course of several hours, and having unsuccessfully attempted to hail down a taxi, boarded a tram and had behaved aggressively towards a Protective Services Officer resulting in his arrest and subsequent confinement in a police watch house.
+The facts of the alleged offending that was not disputed were that our client had consumed too much alcohol over several hours, having unsuccessfully attempted to hail down a taxi, boarded a tram and had behaved aggressively towards a Protective Services Officer resulting in his arrest and subsequent confinement in a police watch house.

 Following our client’s release from the police station on bail, he was compelled to attend the Heidelberg Magistrates’ Court to answer the following offences:

 Assault Emergency Worker (Indictable) – Section 31(ba) of the Crimes Act 1958 (Vic)

 Assault Emergency Worker (Summary Offence) – Section 51 of the Summary Offences Act 1996 (Vic)

 Resist Arrest (Summary Offence) – Section 51 of the Summary Offences Act 1996 (Vic)